 The course encompasses changing terrain from forest to an exposed alpine environment.
 With aggressive hill climbs and a challenging down hill.
 The Marathon course is sure to take your breath away.
 It’s tough!
-With over 6,000 ft elevation gain a race high point of 8,550 feet.
+With over 6,000 ft elevation gain a race high point of 8,550 feet and approximately 27 miles in distance.
 Hiking poles are recommended.

 Aid stations at Mile 4 , Mile 9, Mile 13 (Limited), Mile 16, Mile 19 (Limited), Mile 24, Mile 27 Finish